Multi-step Jailbreaking Privacy Attacks on ChatGPT: Data Extraction Attacks on ChatGPT

 Chain-of-Thought (CoT) prompting ~\cite{Kojima2022LargeLM, Wei2022ChainOT,wang2023selfconsistency} decomposes complex problems into intermediate steps to improve LLMs reasoning ability.
-For the Mar 14 Version of ChatGPT, we occasionally observe that ChatGPT may still refuse to generate private information given jailbreak prompts.
-Inspired by the magic power of ``Let's think step by step''~\cite{Kojima2022LargeLM}, we utilize CoT to bypass the moral restrictions of LLMs and encourage LLMs to generate private information.
+For the Mar Version of ChatGPT, we occasionally observe that ChatGPT may still refuse to generate private information given jailbreaking prompts.
+Inspired by the magic power of ``Let's think step by step''~\cite{Kojima2022LargeLM}, we propose \lhr{the Multi-step Jailbreaking Prompt (MJP)} to bypass the moral restrictions of LLMs and encourage LLMs to generate private information.

-Our proposed CoT prompt aims to relieve LLMs' ethical considerations and force LLMs to recover personal information.
-We merge jailbreak prompts with CoT into the three-utterance context between the user and ChatGPT.
-First, we play the role of the user to input the jailbreak prompt.
+Our proposed \lhr{MJP} aims to relieve LLMs' ethical considerations and force LLMs to recover personal information.
+We merge jailbreaking prompts into the three-utterance context between the user and ChatGPT.
+First, we play the role of the user to input the jailbreaking prompt.
 Second, we act as the assistant (ChatGPT) to acknowledge that the jailbreak mode is enabled.
 Finally, we perform as the user to query the assistant with previous direct prompts.
 Moreover, we append one more sentence to the final user query to encourage ChatGPT to make a random guess if it does not know the email address or could not answer the emails due to ethical considerations.
-The second utterance convinces the LLM to accept its role of jailbreak prompts.
+The second utterance convinces the LLM to accept its role of jailbreaking prompts.
 The last appended sentence exploits indirect prompts to bypass the LLM's ethical module and persuade the LLM to generate or improvise personal information based on learned distribution.
-Figure~\ref{fig:prompt} (c) depicts that ChatGPT is more willing to make such ``random guesses'' based on the proposed CoT prompt.
+Figure~\ref{fig:prompt} (c) depicts that ChatGPT is more willing to make such ``random guesses'' based on the proposed MJP.